Click here to sign up for Mindful Reboot: A Six-Week Intro to Mindfulness

 Dates: April 26th-May 31st, 6 Sundays; 5:30pm-7:30pm

-April 26th – Foundations of Mindfulness
+April 26th – Intro to Mindfulness Meditation

 Introduction to the foundations and roots of Mindfulness Meditation.